-- Those who work within a company's accounting department (these individuals may or may not be Certified Public Accountants, or CPAs)
+- Those who work within a company's accounting department, who may or may not be Certified Public Accountants, or CPAs.

-Regardless of which type they are, accountants primarily keep track of things -- often money, but sometimes a company's physical or human assets.
+Accountants primarily keep track of things, often money but sometimes a company's physical or human assets.
 For example, a company's internal accounting department tracks all the firm's activities, including:

 - Purchases of office supplies and other assets